-- My love for writing is seven years bigger than it was in 2012, and I will continue to write blog posts, just not regularly.
+- My love for writing is seven years bigger than it was in 2012, and I will continue to write blog posts, just not as frequently.
 Maybe I’ll write one the week the kids are at camp.
 Or the weeks they drive me so crazy I can’t stand to be in the same room with them.
 I might even start publishing them on Friday evenings again.
 But they’ll be random Friday evenings.
 Stick around, and you’ll find there are plenty of words still to come.

 - I’m thrilled to announce that my next book is under contract!
 It is a book about companionship, a book for everyone about what it takes to grow old together.
 I’m going to be working hard behind the scenes to make every page of it the kind of experience you’ve come to expect from every blog post.
 And you’ll hear about it first if you’re receiving my emails.

 - I want to do more than just write to you; I want to come meet with you.
 So I’m going to be dedicating more of my time to crafting the kinds of gatherings that will deepen your sense of worthiness, belonging, and purpose.
 Specifically, at the end of April, my wife and I will be hosting the 2019 Loveable Retreat Weekend at the 4U Ranch of Donna and Gary Urban, nestled in the mountains of Utah outside of Park City.
 I would love to meet you there.
-Click here to find out more and register for tickets.

 - Beginning soon, I will be hosting a weekly chat on Facebook Live that I will be calling The Human Hour.
 Each week, we will spend one hour talking about a topic of your choice, something essential to becoming fully and beautifully human, the sort of thing you don’t usually get to talk about in the public square but we all need to be talking about together.
 Stay tuned to my emails for details to come!